diegok/slugit-jquery/README.rst

     {
         events: 'keypress keyup', // Any sensible jquery event (http://api.jquery.com/category/events/)
-        output: '#slug',          // A selector to place the converted result
+        output: '#slug',          // A selector or function to send the generated slug

         map   : false,            // A hash with extra replacemets.
                                   // You can overwrite default replacements just passing the